Staff & Board

 Sara Beauregard MBE

-The dreamer, visionary and co-founder of Youth Vision.
+The dreamer, visionary, co-founder and retired Field manager of Youth Vision.

 With 30 years of working with young people and their families in the social sector, qualifications in Nursery education, Psychiatric nursing, Children and Young people’s Counselling and Forest School she continues to be enthusiastic about working with families, young people and the outdoors.